 - Enter the time period for performing the packet capture.

-- If you choose SIP or Use protocol for Filter, from the Available peers field, select the extension or trunk of which you want to capture the voice packets and click -> to move them into the Selected peers field.
+- In the Peers field, click + to add the extension or trunk of which you want to capture the voice packets.
 You can select up to 3 peers.

 - If you want to limit the scope of traffic capture, in the IP/HOST field, enter a maximum of 3 IP addresses or host names for the extensions and trunks you selected.
 Only traffic on these IP addresses or host names is captured.